-3 This study was conducted in the Skuterud catchment (4.5 km), located east of Ås, 4 approximately 30 km south of Oslo, Norway (59.67°N, 10.83°E, Fig. 1).
-The landscape is 5 undulating with elevations ranging from 92 to 150 meters above sea level.
-Slopes are mainly 6 between 2-10%, with the steepest slopes in the eastern and western part of the catchment.
-Annual average temperature is 5.3° C and annual average precipitation is 785 mm.
-Sixty 7 8 percent of the catchment area is cultivated land, while about thirty percent is forest, mainly 9 coniferous or mixed coniferous-deciduous, 7% is urban settlement and roads and 2% is covered by forested peatland located in the southernmost depression in the catchment.
-10 Geologically, the area mainly consists of marine deposits.
-Coarse marine shore deposits 11 12 dominate on the fringe of the cultivated areas and in the forest.
-The dominant soil types in the 13 central part are marine silt loam and silty clay loam soils (Albeluvisols and Stagnosols).
-In the 14 areas with shore deposits, sandy and loamy sand soils dominate (Arenosols, Umbrisols, 15 Podzols, Cambisols and Gleysols).
-Loamy and sandy loam soils are found in the transition 16 zones between marine and shore deposits.
+This study was conducted in the Skuterud catchment (4.5 km), located east of Ås, approximately 30 km south of Oslo, Norway (Fig. 1).
+The landscape is undulating with elevations ranging from 92 to 150 m a.s.l.
+Slopes are mainly between 2-10%, with the steepest slopes in the eastern and western part of the catchment.
+Annual average temperature is 5.3 °C and annual average precipitation is 785 mm.
+Sixty percent of the catchment area is cultivated land, while about thirty percent is forest, mainly coniferous or mixed coniferous-deciduous, 7% is urban settlement and roads and 2% is covered by forested peatland located in the southernmost depression in the catchment.
+Geologically, the area mainly consists of marine deposits.
+Coarse marine shore deposits

+- dominate on the fringe of the cultivated areas and in the forest.
+The dominant soil types in the central part are marine silt loam and silty clay loam soils (Albeluvisols and Stagnosols).
+In the areas with shore deposits sandy and loamy sand soils domi- - nate (Arenosols, Umbrisols, Podzols, Cambisols and Gleysols).
+Loamy and sandy loam soils are found in the transition zones between marine and shore deposits.
 Monitoring of water and sediment discharge has been carried out since 1993 at the catchment outlet (northernmost point in the catchment).
-In 17 18 2008, continuous monitoring started at the outlet of the Gryteland sub-catchment (Fig. 1).
-The sub-catchment covers approximately 0.27 km and is dominated by relatively larger areas of 19 20 sandy soils and forest in comparison with the main catchment (Kværnø and Stolte, 2012).
-Arable land in the catchment is mostly used for the production of cereals, i.e. winter and 21 spring wheat, barley and rye.
-If not left under stubble over winter, soils are tine cultivated, 22 mouldboard ploughed and/or harrowed in autumn.
-Additional surface roughness 23 measurements for mouldboard tilled surfaces were conducted in another catchment near 24 25 Leirsund, Lillestrøm, 40 km north of Skuterud.
-This catchment was characterized by 26 relatively flat slopes and higher soil clay content than in Skuterud.
+In 2008, continuous monitoring started at the outlet of the Gryteland sub-catchment (Fig. 1).
+The sub-catchment covers approximately 0.07 km and is deminated by relatively more cardy sails and ferret in compare. - mately 0.27 km and is dominated by relatively more sandy soils and forest in comparison with the main catchment (Kværnø and Stolte, 2012).
+Arable land in the catchment is mostly used for the production of cereals, i.e. winter and spring wheat, barley and rye.
+If not left under stubble over winter, soils are tine cultivated, mouldboard ploughed and/or harrowed in autumn.
+Some of the surface roughness measurements were conducted in another catchment near Leirsund, Lillestrøm, 40 km north of Skuterud.
+This catchment was characterized by relatively more flat slopes and a higher clay content than in Skuterud.